Stjepan Čordaš

-Stjepan Čordaš (born 18 November 1951) is a Croatian footballer and later football manager.
+Stjepan Čordaš (born 18 November 1951) is a Croatian football manager and former player.

 Playing career

 Čordaš is the record holder for the number of competitive years he spent with Osijek, playing 13 seasons with the club and captaining them to the Yugoslav First League in 1977.
+He played as a forward.

 Managerial career

-In 2007, he took charge of Sesvete, replacing Boro Perković.
+In 2007, he took charge of Sesvete, replacing Borimir Perković.
 In October 2015 he became boss at Segesta.

 Čordaš was named manager of NK Vrapče in September 2016, succeeding Krešimir Sunar in the job.

 Personal life

 He is the father of Darko Čordaš.